sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-1K/examples/led/create_led.md

 ## Prepare codes

 After creating project, we can start editing codes.
-To creat a new file, we can click where the arrow points to in the picture or use shortcut key Ctrl+N.
+To create a new file, we can click where the arrow points to in the picture or use shortcut key Ctrl+N.
 Then choose Verilog File in the pop-up window.
 ![](./../../../../../zh/tang/Tang-Nano/assets/LED-5.png)